luna-ortus-cor/ip/docs/README.md

 ---
 ## 🏁 Conclusion
-This bot provides a powerful task, contact, and location management system with easy-to-use commands.
+Miku provides a powerful task, contact, and location management system with easy-to-use commands.
 Use the appropriate syntax to interact effectively and organize your tasks efficiently!

-Enjoy using the bot! 🚀
+Miku hopes you have fun! 🚀